Impaired Driving Laws & Penalties in Canada (By Province)

 In Ontario, impaired driving laws extend well beyond the federal penalties.

-For failing a field sobriety test or testing in the WARN range or violating zero tolerance:
+For failing a field sobriety test or testing in the WARN range or new drivers violating zero tolerance:

 - A three-day license suspension and $250 penalty are assessed for the first offence.

 - A second offence carries a seven-day suspension, $350 penalty, and a mandatory education program.